MoscaDotTo/Winapp2/winapp2ool/Readme.md

 # Winapp2ool

-Winapp2ool is a small but robust application designed to take the busy work out of maintaining, managing, downloading, and deploying winapp2.ini.
+Winapp2ool is a small but robust application designed to take the busy work out of maintaining, managing, downloading, and deploying winapp2.ini

 ## Requirements & Notes

-##### Minimum:
+### Minimum

 * Windows Vista SP2
 * .NET Framework 4.5

-##### Suggested:
+### Suggested

 * Windows 7 or higher
 * .NET Framework 4.6 or higher (for automatically updating the executable)